Tim2othy/spacegame/README.md

 ```
 py main.py
 ```

 # How to play the game
-If there is one player, move with arrow keys, shoot with space.
+If there is one player, move with arrow keys, shoot with return.

 If there are two players:
 - Player one moves with arrow keys, shoots with return,
 - Player two moves with wasd, shoots with space.

-You can toggle one and two player mode by setting `TEST_MODE` to `True` or `False` respectivly.
-This also changes the size of the world and whether one can die.
+In `constants.py` you can change the size of the map, whether there are one or two players, if there is just one or if there are multiple planets and whether one can die, by setting `SMALL_MODE`, `MULTI_MODE`, `ORBIT_MODE` or `INVINCIBLE_MODE` respectivly, to either `True` or `False`.